neha-kay/Kiko-plus/_posts/2017-08-08-goal-organization-guide.md

 ---
 layout: post
-title: "Goal Organization Guide"
-description:
+title: "Too Many Goals?
+Organizing & Prioritizing Them"
+description: "A system to organize macro-level and day-to-day goals within your time constraints."
 date: 2017-08-08
 tags: [organization/productivity]
 comments: true
 share: true
 category: organization/productivity
+f-image: /images/goal-organization-guide/goals.jpg
 ---

-_This guide is part of the 4-Part Productivity Guide._
+This guide is part of the 5-Part Productivity Guide.

-_Check out all 4 parts together in the [Productivity Guide]({% post_url 2017-08-09-productivity-guide %}){:target="_blank"}, or see the individual pages below:_
+Check out all 5 parts in __[The Only Productivity Guide You'll Ever Need]({% post_url 2017-08-09-productivity-guide %}){:target="_blank"}__.

+__The Productivity Guide:__
-* _Part 1.
-[The Accountability Guide]({% post_url 2017-08-09-productivity-guide %}){:target="_blank"} --- to get beyond one's natural laziness/lack of self-discipline to actually get valuable projects done._
+* Part 1.
+[Getting Stuff Done When You Have No Motivation To Do Them]({% post_url 2017-08-09-productivity-guide %}){:target="_blank"} --- to get beyond one's natural laziness/lack of self-discipline to actually get valuable projects done.
-* _Part 2.
-[The Time Organization Guide]({% post_url 2017-08-07-time-organization-guide %}){:target="_blank"} --- to simply be more organized with one's time and to develop a solid time organization system._
+* Part 2: [Time Organization Guide]({% post_url 2017-08-07-time-organization-guide %}){:target="_blank"} --- the ultimate guide on organizing time.
-* _Part 3.
-[The Goal Organization Guide]({% post_url 2017-08-08-goal-organization-guide %}){:target="_blank"} --- a system to organize and maintain clarity on macro-level and day-to-day goals within whatever time constraint you have._
+* _Part 3: Too Many Goals?
+Organizing & Prioritizing Them_ --- a system to organize macro-level and day-to-day goals within your time constraints.
-* _Part 4.
-[Crowdsourced Tips on Being More Productive]({% post_url 2017-08-04-crowdsourced-tips-on-being-more-productive %}){:target="_blank"} --- a running list of great tips, resources, and links curated from other top sources to create a centralized productivity resource._
+* Part 4: [The Most Useful Productivity Insights I've Come Across]({% post_url 2017-08-04-crowdsourced-tips-on-being-more-productive %}){:target="_blank"} --- a running list of great tips, resources, and links curated from other top sources to create a centralized productivity resource.
+* Part 5: [The Note Organization Guide]({% post_url 2017-08-10-note-organization-guide %}){:target="_blank"} --- how to actually organize the million notes you have.

 -------

 ## Introduction

 Goal organization refers to 2 elements: